Asset Intelligence and Management

 Maintenance planning refers to the process of organizing and managing strategies to execute maintenance activities systematically.
 Identifying and prioritizing operational needs is one of the most important components of effective maintenance planning.

-One of the primary goals of maintenance planning is to increase the lifespan of assets by keeping them in optimal condition.
+One of the primary goals of maintenance planning is to increase the equipment lifespan by keeping them in optimal condition.
 It includes devising maintenance strategies so assets are timely maintained – reducing costs associated with asset breakdowns.
+CMMS maintenance software helps organizations plan and schedule maintenance for the teams, enhancing overall operational efficiency.

 Types of maintenance planning strategies